arguiot/StudIO/Help Data/Instructions.md

 ## Plugins

 StudIO can be customized with the help of plugins.
-To respect the Human Design guidelines, all external code is executed inside a `WKWebView` with some restriction to protect user’s privacy and for some security reasons.
+To respect the App Store review guidelines ([4.7](https://developer.apple.com/app-store/review/guidelines/#third-party-software)), all external code is executed inside a `WKWebView` with some restriction to protect user’s privacy and for some security reasons.

 To add a plugin, first go back to the main screen and tap on the button with a square and a plus sign in it.
 Then it will show you a window, with the list of active plugins (will be empty if no plugins are installed), tap the + button on the right corner, and then type the git url of your plugin.